bonny/WordPress-Simple-History/readme.txt

 == Changelog ==

-- Misc translation fixes, for example the log levels where not translateable (it may be a good idea to keep the original English ones however because they are the ones that are common in other software).
+= 2.0.14 (January 2015) =

 - Added: Danish translation added.
 Thanks [ThomasDK81](https://github.com/ThomasDK81)!
+- Misc translation fixes, for example the log levels where not translateable (it may be a good idea to keep the original English ones however because they are the ones that are common in other software).

 = 2.0.13 (January 2015) =